niplav/site/daygame_cost_benefit.md

 ### Empirical Data for Ratios

-Fortunately, daygamers are often very diligent in keeping track records of their ratios and even publish them.
+Fortunately, some daygamers are often very diligent in keeping track records of their ratios and even publish them.

 Here, I collect cumulative date and lay ratios from several blogs.
 I don't count idates as dates, because I'm not sure whether daygamers